 In this section, you will learn:

-- Common best practices for monitoring reviews
+- Best practices for monitoring reviews

 - How often you should look at your reviews

-Best practices for review monitoring can vary depending on your goals and organizational structure.
+Best practices for review monitoring will vary depending on your goals and organizational structure.
 The key is to build review monitoring processes that make sense for your brand and provide the data that you need to make informed decisions.

-Customer Care - Customer care teams may be involved when brands use reviews to track and improve customer satisfaction.
+Customer Care: Customer care teams may be involved when brands use reviews to track and improve customer satisfaction.

-Real Time View - Create notifications and dashboards to get a real time view of your reviews as they come in.
+Real Time View: Create notifications and dashboards to get a real time view of your reviews as they come in.

-Weekly/Monthly Reports - For users who aren’t logging in to the platform daily but still want a high level view of the incoming reviews, a weekly or monthly report may be best.
+Weekly/Monthly Reports: For users who aren’t logging in to the platform daily but still want a high level view of the incoming reviews, a weekly or monthly report may be best.